Jelly-RDF/jelly-jvm/docs/docs/index.md

 # Jelly-JVM

-**Jelly-JVM** is an implementation of the Jelly serialization format and the gRPC streaming protocol for the Java Virtual Machine (JVM), written in Scala 3.
+**Jelly-JVM** is an implementation of the Jelly serialization format and the gRPC streaming protocol for the Java Virtual Machine (JVM), written in Scala 3[^1].
 The supported RDF libraries are [Apache Jena](https://jena.apache.org/) and [Eclipse RDF4J](https://rdf4j.org/).

 This collection of libraries aims to provide the full stack of utilities for fast and scalable RDF streaming with the [Jelly protocol]({{ proto_link( 'specification' ) }}).

 !!! tip "Getting started with plugins – no code required"

-    See the **[Getting started guide](getting-started-plugins.md)** for a quick way to use Jelly with your Apache Jena or RDF4J application without writing any code.
+    See the **[getting started guide with plugins](getting-started-plugins.md)** for a quick way to use Jelly with your Apache Jena or RDF4J application without writing any code.

-!!! tip "Getting started for developers"
+!!! tip "Getting started for application developers"

-    If you want to use the full feature set of Jelly-JVM in your code, see the **[Getting started guide](getting-started-devs.md)** for developers.
+    If you want to use the full feature set of Jelly-JVM in your code, see the **[getting started guide for application developers](getting-started-devs.md)**.

 {% if jvm_version() == 'dev' %}
 **This documentation is for the latest development version of Jelly-JVM** – it is not considered stable.
 If you are looking for the documentation of a stable release, use the version selector on the left of the top navigation bar.
 See: [latest stable version](https://w3id.org/jelly/jelly-jvm/stable).